Shopify/polaris/src/components/Card/README.md

   </Card.Header>
   <Card.Section>
     <TextContainer>
-      You can use sales reports to see information about your customers' orders based on criteria such as sales over time, by channel, or by staff.
+      You can use sales reports to see information about your customers’ orders based on criteria such as sales over time, by channel, or by staff.
     </TextContainer>
   </Card.Section>